 What is a hallucinogen?

-What these mind-altering drugs do in our brains
+From psilocybin to LSD, here's what these mind-altering drugs do in our brains

 The term “drug” applies to all substances that can induce any biological changes in any of our bodies' functions.
 But that label doesn't differentiate at all between the drugs taken to alleviate diseases and those used recreationally.

 For some drugs, their purpose and use are obvious to us.
 Antibiotics, for example, have clear and legal medical benefits, while methamphetamines are illegal and therefore perceived as dangerous.

 But many drugs require a more nuanced understanding of the fine line between helpful and harmful.
 Opioids, for instance, have revolutionized the medical field and provide vital pain relief for those who need it most, but their misuse and addiction potential has also created a nationwide crisis.

 Hallucinogens are an excellent example of this paradox.
 They are a diverse group of substances collectively defined by their ability to disrupt the ways in which we perceive the world.
 Though there are many varieties, all act primarily on the brain chemistry involved in that perception.
 Interestingly, these drugs evoke a wide range of emotions, even among those who are not partaking.